howtographql/howtographql/content/frontend/react-apollo/2-queries-loading-links.md

 </Instruction>

 Let's walk through what's happening in this code.
-As expected, Apollo injected a new prop into the component called `allLinksQuery`.
+As expected, Apollo injected a new prop into the component called `feedQuery`.
 This prop itself has 3 fields that provide information about the _state_ of the network request:

 1. `loading`: Is `true` as long as the request is still ongoing and the response hasn't been received.
-2. `error`: In case the request fails, this field will contain information about what exactly went wrong.
+1. `error`: In case the request fails, this field will contain information about what exactly went wrong.
-3. `allLinks`: This is the actual data that was received from the server.
-It's an array of `Link` elements.
+1. `feed`: This is the actual data that was received from the server.
+It has the `links` property which represents a list of `Link` elements.

 > In fact, the injected prop contains even more functionality.
 You can read more in the [documentation](https://www.apollographql.com/docs/react/basics/queries.html#graphql-query-data).